Icelandic Americans: Significant immigration waves

 In 1874 a group of Icelandic immigrants proposed a settlement in Alaska, which they felt would provide a climate and terrain similar to that of Iceland.
 They managed to interest the United States government enough to assist them in visiting the proposed Alaskan site.
 Although the Icelanders wanted to follow through with the plan, the United States apparently lost interest in the project, and plans for a new colony were abandoned.
 Some of these found employment easier to get on Puget Sound in the state of Washington where they worked in the fishing and boatbuilding trades.
 These skills were brought over from Iceland.
-Washington still has the second highest population of Icelandic Americans among the States.
+Washington still has the second highest population of Icelandic Americans among the states.

 By 1878, over a hundred Icelanders from the Canadian colony, New Iceland, were forced to relocate because of severe weather conditions, outbreaks of smallpox, and religious disputes.
 Moving south to the United States, they joined more recent Icelandic immigrants in the northeastern section of the Dakota Territory.
 With the help of more established Norwegian and German immigrant groups, they formed what later became the largest Icelandic community in America.
 Mostly farmers and laborers, second and third generation Icelanders were drawn into journalism.
 Many entered politics.

+There was also an Icelandic settlement in Watertown, South Dakota.

 According to historian Gunnar Karlsson, "migration from Iceland is unique in that most went to Canada, whereas from most or all other European countries the majority went to the United States.
 This was partly due to the late beginning of emigration from Iceland after the Canadian authorities had begun to promote emigration in cooperation with the Allan Line, which already had an agent in Iceland in 1873.
 Contrary to most European countries, this promotion campaign was successful in Iceland, because emigration was only just about to start from there and Icelandic emigrants had no relatives in the United States to help them take the first steps."